tomas-skalicky/coin_trading_algorithms__python/README.md

 The **base** is either support or resistance.
 Note a support may become a resistance and vice versa.

-The specification when a support / resistance is strong and when it is not is left for later (see the section "How is a strong enough base identified?").
+The specification which base is strong and which is not can be found in the section "How is a strong base identified?".

-Assume that a strong support (resp. resistance) is being broken the first time.
+Assume that a strong base is being broken the first time.
 The graph of the currency pair is **healthy** if the price comes back to the base price in a close future and this happens for every strong base .
 Note the price can start falling (resp. rising) again just after the price has